Extending meromorphic connections to coadmissible D-cap-modules: Introduction

 \section{Introduction}

 Let $K$ be a complete nonarchimedean field with non-trivial valuation, of characteristic zero.
 The study of $\wideparen{\mathcal{D}}$-modules on rigid analytic $K$-varieties was initiated by Ardakov--Wadsley in \cite{Ardakov1}, \cite{Ardakov2}, see also \cite{Ardakovequiv}, \cite{Bode} for further results.
 In those papers, the notion of \emph{coadmissibility} is investigated as the natural analogue of coherence in the classical theory. \\ \\ Developing a notion of holonomicity turns out to be more subtle: there is currently no satisfactory theory of characteristic varieties in the rigid analytic setting, and modules satisfying the familiar condition of the vanishing of certain Ext groups (called `weakly holonomic' modules in Ardakov's Oberwolfach Report \cite{Oberwolfach}) still might display some undesirable properties (infinite length, a direct image or inverse image which is not even coadmissible).
-A study of weakly holonomic $\wideparen{\mathcal{D}}$-modules, their behaviour under operations and some pathologies will be presented in a future paper by Ardakov, Wadsley and the second author.\\ \\ In this paper, we show that the notion of weakly holonomic $\wideparen{\mathcal{D}}$-module cannot be refined to give a more suitable category without losing some integrable connections: we present an example of an integrable connection on the punctured unit disk whose direct image is not coadmissible.\\ We thus answer a question of Ardakov in \cite{Oberwolfach} in the negative. \begin{theorem} Let $X=\Sp K\langle x\rangle$, $j: U\to X$ the embedding of $U=X\setminus\{0\}$, and write $\partial=\mathrm{d}/\mathrm{d}x$.
-Let $\mathcal{M}_{\lambda}=\wideparen{\mathcal{D}_U}/\wideparen{\mathcal{D}_U}(\lambda-x\partial)=\mathcal{O}_Ux^{\lambda}$ for some $\lambda \in K$ of type zero. \\ Then $j_*\mathcal{M}_{\lambda}$ is not a coadmissible $\wideparen{\mathcal{D}_X}$-module. \end{theorem} We will discuss the notion of \emph{type}, taken from \cite[Definition 13.1.1]{Kedlaya}, in section 3 of this paper, and also give an explicit example of a type zero number (for which we thank Konstantin Ardakov and Arthur-C\'esar Le Bras).\\ We note that the literature usually highlights differences between scalars of type 1 and those of type less than 1 ($p$-adic Liouville numbers), whereas in our situation the special role of type zero numbers (which one might think of as `extremely Liouville' numbers) is owed to the specific convergence conditions in $\wideparen{\mathcal{D}}$.\\ \\ Throughout the paper we adopt the following, more general framework.
-Let $X=\Sp A$ be a smooth affinoid $K$-variety with free tangent sheaf.
-Given a hypersurface $Z=\{f=0\}\subset X$, we consider a meromorphic connection $\mathcal{N}$ on $X$ with singularities along $Z$, by which we mean a $\mathcal{D}_X(*Z)$-module which is coherent over $\mathcal{O}_X(*Z)$, the sheaf of holomorphic functions with singularities in $Z$.
-Writing again $j: U\to X$ for the embedding of the complement of $Z$, we can extend $\mathcal{N}$ to an integrable connection $\mathcal{M}$ on $U$, and ask under which conditions $j_*\mathcal{M}$ is a coadmissible $\wideparen{\mathcal{D}_X}$-module. \\ Considering global sections, we have a $\mathcal{D}(X)[f^{-1}]$-module $N=\mathcal{N}(X)$ which is finitely generated over $A[f^{-1}]$, and we are studying the $\wideparen{\mathcal{D}}(X)$-module $\mathcal{M}(U)=\wideparen{\mathcal{D}}(U)\otimes_{\mathcal{D}(X)[f^{-1}]} N$.\\ The theory of $b$-functions (see \cite{Mebkhout}) ensures that $N$ is finitely presented over $\mathcal{D}(X)$, so that certainly $\wideparen{N}=\wideparen{\mathcal{D}}(X)\otimes_{\mathcal{D}(X)} N$ is always coadmissible. \\ Viewing these two tensor products as suitable completions of $N$, we give several equivalent conditions relating the coadmissibility of $j_*\mathcal{M}$ to properties of the canonical morphism
+A study of weakly holonomic $\wideparen{\mathcal{D}}$-modules, their behaviour under operations and some pathologies is presented in \cite{Dcapthree} by Ardakov, Wadsley and the second author.\\ \\ In this paper, we show that the notion of weakly holonomic $\wideparen{\mathcal{D}}$-module cannot be refined to give a more suitable category without losing some integrable connections: we present an example of an integrable connection on the punctured unit disk whose direct image is not coadmissible.\\ We thus answer a question of Ardakov in \cite{Oberwolfach} in the negative. \begin{theorem} Let $X=\Sp K\langle x\rangle$, $j: U\to X$ the embedding of $U=X\setminus\{0\}$, and write $\partial=\frac{\mathrm{d}}{\mathrm{d}x}$.
+Let $\mathcal{M}_{\lambda}=\wideparen{\mathcal{D}}_U/\wideparen{\mathcal{D}}_U(\lambda-x\partial)=\mathcal{O}_Ux^{\lambda}$ for some $\lambda \in K$ of type zero. \\ Then $j_*\mathcal{M}_{\lambda}$ is not a coadmissible $\wideparen{\mathcal{D}}_X$-module. \end{theorem} We will discuss the notion of \emph{type}, taken from \cite[Definition 13.1.1]{Kedlaya}, in section 3 of this paper, and also give an explicit example of a type zero number (for which we thank Konstantin Ardakov and Arthur-C\'esar Le Bras).\\ We note that the literature usually highlights differences between scalars of type 1 and those of type less than 1 ($p$-adic Liouville numbers), whereas in our situation the special role of type zero numbers (which one might think of as `extremely Liouville' numbers) is owed to the specific convergence conditions in $\wideparen{\mathcal{D}}$.\\ \\ Throughout the paper we adopt the following, more general framework.
+Let $X=\Sp A$ be a smooth affinoid $K$-variety with free tangent sheaf and let